 ISPE engages with all levels of regulators in the development and presentation of our education, training, document development, and interpretation to ensure that our offerings are cutting-edge and focused on clarifying issues and solving problems of importance to industry.

-ISPE’s Multi-Faceted Project Teams are working groups addressing broad umbrella topics in the regulatory area on the following topics:
+ISPE’s Multi-Faceted Project Teams are working groups addressing the following topics:

 The Regulatory Quality Harmonization Committee builds effective partnerships with regulators and agencies globally and ensures ISPE Members have access to the latest regulatory developments and expectations.
 The work of the Regulatory Quality Harmonization Committee is carried out by its four Regional Focus Groups in:

 Good Manufacturing Practice (GMP) is a system for ensuring that products are consistently produced and controlled according to quality standards.
 It is designed to minimize the risks involved in any pharmaceutical production that cannot be eliminated through testing the final product.

 GMP covers all aspects of production from the starting materials, premises, and equipment to the training and personal hygiene of staff.
 Detailed, written procedures are essential for each process that could affect the quality of the finished product.
 There must be systems to provide documented proof that correct procedures are consistently followed at each step in the manufacturing process - every time a product is made.